Table of Contents

 Functions of Nose

 Following are the important functions of the nose:

 The process of respiration starts in the nose.
 The oxygen enters the nose through the nostrils and exits the same way during exhalation.
 The nasal cavities open into a space called choana, which further opens into the nasopharynx.
 The air then enters the oropharynx and finally reaches the lungs via the larynx, trachea and bronchi.

 Purification of Inhaled Air

 The walls of the nasal cavity are covered with hair or cilia that trap the dust and harmful particles and purify the inhaled air.
-The back and forth movement of cilia help in moving the dust particles to the throat where they are swallowed, or are excreted through the nasal cavity.
+The back and forth movement of cilia helps in moving the dust particles to the throat where they are swallowed or excreted through the nasal cavity.

-The nasal conchae, that is spiral in structure, keeps whirling the air for a longer time within the nasal cavity so that it is humidified and purified properly.
+The nasal conchae, which are spiral in structure, keep whirling the air for a longer time within the nasal cavity so that it is humidified and purified properly.